Skip to main content

 Dambou

-Steamed cereal dish made from millet, rice, or wheat semolina mixed with moringa leaves or spinach.
-Light, fluffy texture similar to couscous.
-Served with sauce or stew.
-Represents Sahel agricultural heritage.
+A steamed grain dish of millet, rice, or wheat semolina mixed with moringa leaves or spinach.
+The texture is light and fluffy, close to couscous, and it's served with sauce or stew.
+A dish rooted in Sahel farming.

 Jollof Rice